My recommended drug/supplement stack

 Dr. Emil's ARGININE Plus - L Arginine + L Citrulline - 2500 MG High Dose NO Booster Tablets - Nitric Oxide Supplement for Vascularity and Heart Health: $22

 Co-Q10 has some positive effect on reducing all-cause mortality, though only limited effectiveness on reducing heart attacks.
 Has benefits for people with high blood pressure, migraines, and fatigue.
 Not as effective as statins, but if you are working on lowering cholesterol it’s worth a try.
-Can interfere with blood thinners!
+Can interfere with blood Warfarin!
 Here’s a good meta-study.
 Take the Ubiquinol one-a-day form: $32

 Turmeric (curcumin) can’t hurt you at all.
 It’s supposed to help reduce inflammation and improve healing.
 I don’t take it.
 Some athletes swear by it.
 Try it if you want and see if it helps.
 I think I’d rather try BPC-157 first.